inventree/inventree-docs/docs/companies/supplier.md

 ### Add Supplier Part

 To create a supplier part, you have the following options:

-* either navigate to a Part detail page then click on the "Suppliers" tab
+1. navigate to a Part detail page then click on the "Suppliers" tab
+0. navigate to a Supplier detail page then click on the "Supplied Parts" tab
-* or navigate to a Supplier detail page then click on the "Parts" tab.
+0. navigate to a Manufacturer detail page then click on the "Supplied Parts" tab.

 Whichever you pick, click on the "<span class='fas fa-plus-circle'></span> New Supplier Part" button to load the "Create new Supplier Part" form.
 Fill out the form with the supplier part information then click on the "Submit" button.